Nekotana/sweep-sdk/libsweep/examples/README.md

 Examples for the `libsweep` library.

-Requires `libsweep.so` to be installed.
+Requires `libsweep.dll` to be installed.
+This should be installed somewhere on the user environment variable "PATH". `libsweep.dll` could be placed (installed) in `"C:\MinGW\bin"` for example.
 This can be either the dummy library always returning static point cloud data or the device library requiring the Scanse Sweep device to be plugged in.

 ### Quick Start